apache/arrow/python/manylinux1/README.md

 this image, you need to change the name of the docker image in the `docker run` command.

+### Using quay.io to trigger and build the docker image

+1. Make the change in the build scripts (eg. to modify the boost build, update `scripts/boost.sh`).

+2. Setup an account on quay.io and link to your GitHub account

+3. In quay.io,  Add a new repository using :

+    1. Link to GitHub repository push
+    2. Trigger build on changes to a specific branch (eg. myquay) of the repo (eg. `pravindra/arrow`)
+    3. Set Dockerfile location to `/python/manylinux1/Dockerfile-x86_64_base`
+    4. Set Context location to `/python/manylinux1`

+4. Push change (in step 1) to the branch specified in step 3.ii

+    *  This should trigger a build in quay.io, the build takes about 2 hrs to finish.

+5. Add a tag `latest` to the build after step 4 finishes, save the build ID (eg. `quay.io/pravindra/arrow_manylinux1_x86_64_base:latest`)

+6. In your arrow PR,

+    *  include the change from 1.
+    *  modify `travis_script_manylinux.sh` to switch to the location from step 5 for the docker image.

 ## TensorFlow compatible wheels for Arrow

 As TensorFlow is not compatible with the manylinux1 standard, the above